wpf89928/PengfeiHomepage.github.io/_pages/about.md

 Recent News
 ======
+- The paper titled "Adaptive Policy Learning for Offline-to-Online Reinforcement Learning" is accepted by AAAI 2023.

 - The paper titled "Adaptive Transfer Kernel Learning for Transfer Gaussian Process Regression" is accepted by TPAMI.

 - The paper titled "Dynamic Transfer Gaussian Process Regression" is accepted by CIKM 2022.